NoorMahammad-S/TinDog_Website_using_Bootstrap/README.md

 3. Make your changes and commit them.
 4. Push to your fork and submit a pull request to the original repository.

-## License

-This project is open-source and available under the [MIT License](LICENSE).
-You can freely use, modify, and distribute the code.